 Transplants from other states, some without any former experience with hurricanes, need to learn about hurricane season preparation.
 The city of Jacksonville in northeast Florida has the biggest city population in the state.
 It’s also the largest city by land area in America’s lower 48 states.

-If directed to evacuate an area, those without family within a few hours drive soon discover challenges to finding options of where to go.
-Potentially “safe” destinations can also fluctuate as a hurricane nears, requiring cancelling hotel bookings and re-booking in another place.
+If directed to evacuate an area, those without family within a few hours drive often discover challenges to secure overnight lodging.
+Potentially “safer” destinations can also fluctuate as a hurricane nears, requiring cancelling hotel bookings in one town/city and re-booking in a different place.
 That is, if one can find an available room to book.

-Let’s hope the residents of Nassau County don’t have to deal with another evacuation this hurricane season of 2020.
+Let’s hope the residents of Nassau County don’t have to experience another evacuation this hurricane season of 2020.
 Three mandatory evacuations of Amelia Island since 2016 already seems too many in a short time span.
-Especially since islanders got used to zero evacuations for the prior 17 year period (since 1999’s Hurricane Floyd, up until 2016’s Matthew).
+Especially considering islanders got used to zero evacuations for the prior 17-year period (between 1999’s Hurricane Floyd evacuation until Matthew in 2016).